jamesog/scan/README.md

 {finished: 1}
 ```

-That is, it is missing surround `[ ]` and the last line is not valid JSON.
+That is, it is missing the surrounding `[ ]` and the last line is not valid JSON.
 This must be fixed before POSTing the data.

 ```json